-Behavioural Science Information for Applicants "Behaviour analysis is the science in which procedures [usually] derived from the principles of behaviour are systematically applied to improve socially significant behaviour to a meaningful degree, and to demonstrate experimentally that the procedures employed were responsible for the improvement ..."
-The effectiveness of behaviour analysis has been shown in a wide range of areas including education, special education, dementia care, organisational management, parent training, occupational safety, sports psychology, brain injury rehabilitation, forensics, and clinical psychology.
+Behaviour Analysis (Professional psychology training) Information for Applicants "Behaviour analysis is the science in which procedures [usually] derived from the principles of behaviour are systematically applied to improve socially significant behaviour to a meaningful degree, and to demonstrate experimentally that the procedures employed were responsible for the improvement ..."
+1. The effectiveness of behaviour analysis has been shown in a wide range of areas including education, special education, dementia care, organisational management, parent training, occupational safety, sports psychology, brain injury rehabilitation, forensics, and clinical psychology.
 Additionally, behaviour analysis is often recommended as the best-practice approach for working with people with intellectual disabilities and/or neurodiversity (e.g., autism).
 Behaviour-analytic methods can be used to evaluate almost any treatment/intervention.
 Worldwide demand for competent behaviour analysts exceeds current supply, especially in the education of, and remediation of behavioural problems.
 We offer one-, two- and three- year programmes of postgraduate study in behaviour analysis.
-Successful completion of the three-year programme will make a graduate eligible to apply to the New Zealand Psychologists Board (NZPB) to be a Registered Psychologist (http://www.psychologistsboard.org.nz/).
+Successful completion of the three-year programme will make a graduate eligible to apply to the New Zealand Psychologists Board (NZPB) to be a Registered Psychologist (ht p://www.psychologistsboard.org.nz/).
 In 2018, the programme obtained NZPB accreditation until 2025.
-Those who will benefit most from the behaviour analysis programme start with a Bachelor's degree in Psychology (including undergraduate level knowledge about behaviour analysis or learning), have a commitment to using scientifically- supported interventions to improve people's lives, and have practical experience in service-providing agencies.
-Programme Structure This programme satisfies the regulations for a number of degrees and diplomas and requires that a student enrol in a different degree or diploma each year.
-Consequently, students can undertake one, two, or three years of full-time study and earn a new qualification each year.
+Those who will benefit most from the behaviour analysis programme start with a Bachelor's degree in Psychology (including undergraduate level knowledge about behaviour analysis or learning), have a commitment to using scientifically- supported interventions to improve people's lives, and have practical experience in service providing agencies.
+Programme Structure This programme satisfies the regulations for a few degrees and diplomas and requires that a student enrol in a different degree or diploma each year.
+Consequently, students can undertake one, two, or three years of fulltime study and earn a new qualification each year.
 In addition, this structure offers the flexibility to accommodate students who have already completed other postgraduate qualifications (see more details under Individualised Programmes below).
 The degrees/diplomas and courses in which students should enrol are described below.
-YEAR 1 First-year students with a Bachelor of Arts (BA) or with a Bachelor of Science (BSc) and a major in Psychology should apply to enrol in the Postgraduate Diploma of Science (PGDipSci) with a specialisation in behaviour analysis.
-The PGDipSci requires a full-time2 student to enrol in courses that have a total value of 120 points.
-STRUCTURE Essential core courses PSYCH 750 Applied Behaviour Analysis: Measurement & methods 30 points PSYCH 751 Applied Behaviour Analysis: Concepts & principles 30 points 1 Cooper, J.O., Heron, T.E., & Heward, W.L.
+YEAR 1-2 First-year students with a Bachelor of Arts (BA) or with a Bachelor of Science (BSc) and a major in Psychology should apply to enrol in the 240-point Master of Behaviour Analysis.
+The 1st year requires a full-time2 student to enrol in courses that have a total value of 120 points.
+1 Cooper, J.O., Heron, T.E., & Heward, W.L.
 (2007).
 Applied behaviour analysis (2nd ed.).
-Upper Saddle River, NJ: Pearson 1 Consult the Director of the Programme about requirements for part-time study.
+Upper Saddle River, NJ: Pearson